+Step 1 Choose Systems > Physical Accounts.

 Step 2 Click Rack Accounts.

 Step 3 A list of rack accounts is displayed.

-Step 4 Click Inventory.
+Step 4 Click Inv zentory.

 Step 5 On the Collect Inventory for Account(s) page, choose Rack Group or Rack Account to choose the servers from the drop-down list.

 Step 6 Click Select to select the servers.

+Step 7 In the Select dialog box, choose the servers and click Select.

 Note You can use the search bar at the top of the report if you want to filter rack groups or rack accounts for selection.

+Step 8 Click Sul bmit.